ssegrubdivad/SimSchoolsBN/docs/educational_variables.md

 For each variable, we'll rank the level of control for each stakeholder group from most control (1) to least control (5).
 If a stakeholder has no meaningful control over a variable, they'll be marked with a dash (-).
 The stakeholder groups are:

-- S: Students
+- Students
-- T: Teachers
+- Teachers
-- P: Parents
+- Parents
-- SA: School Administrators
+- School Administrators
-- DA: District/Central Office Administrators
+- District/Central Office Administrators

 | Variable ID | Variable Name               | Students | Teachers | Parents | School Admin | District Admin |
 |-------------|-----------------------------|----------|----------|---------|--------------|----------------|